 If the DCCF created an "Individual DCCF Analytics Subscription" resource, the DCCF shall respond with "201 Created" with the message body containing a representation of the created subscription, as shown in figure 4.2.2.2.2-1, step 2.
 If not all the requested analytics events in the subscription are accepted, then the DCCF may include the "failEventReports" attribute indicating the event(s) for which the subscription failed and the associated reason(s).
 The DCCF shall include a Location HTTP header field.
 The Location header field shall contain the URI of the created subscription i.e. "{apiRoot}/ndccf-datamanagement/v1/analytics-subscriptions/{subscriptionId}".
 If the immediate reporting indication in the "immRep" attribute within the "evtReq" attribute sets to true in the event subscription, the DCCF shall include the reports of the events subscribed, if available, in the HTTP POST response.

 If an error occurs when processing the HTTP POST request, the DCCF shall send an HTTP error response as specified in subclause 5.1.7.

+Editor's Note: It is FFS to clarify the behaviour of DCCF in the cases when the received subscription information (e.g. amfDataSub) cannot be used to construct a subscription to a target NF (e.g. to invoke Namf_EventExposure_Subscribe), and whether upon such a failure the DCCF can reject the service request immediately.